Muukid/muTrueType/README.md

 * `uint32_m length` - the length of the data after the header in bytes.
 If this member is equal to 0, the given glyph has no outline, and should not be called with any functions.

-The minimums and maximums for x- and y-coordinates within the glyph header are not checked initially (besides making sure the minimums are less than or equal to the maximums, and that they're within range of the values provided by the head table); if the actual glyph coordinates are not confined within the given minimums and maximums, a bad result will be provided upon loading the simple glyph data.
+The minimums and maximums for x- and y-coordinates within the glyph header are not checked initially (besides making sure the minimums are less than or equal to the maximums, and that they're within range of the values provided by the head table); if the actual glyph coordinates are not confined within the given minimums and maximums, a non-fatal result will be provided upon loading the simple glyph data.
+Either way, the header's listed x/y min/max values are overwritten with mutt's upon loading a simple glyph.

 #### Get glyph header